 "You're right."
 I lifted my head.
 "We need to find out what's going on."

-We climbed back down to the beach and continued along.
+Once we'd changed, we headed back to the beach and walked along the shore hoping to find a sign of life.
 After a while we came to a soft water lake.

 "What's that?"
 I pointed to a small row boat.

-"They're going to throw the dwarf in!"
+"They're going to throw a dwarf into the water!"
 Lucy cried.

 "Drop him?"
 He demanded after he had regained his breath.
 "Is that the best you could do?"